volodymyrhudyma/blog/content/blog/2020-06-16-typescript-type-vs-interface-whats-the-difference.md

 title: Typescript "type" vs "interface".
 What's the difference?
 tag:
   - JavaScript
+metaDescription: Type vs. Interface in TypeScript.
+What is the difference between them?
+Even if you are familiar with both of them, the answer might not be obvious.
 teaser: "One of the most asked interview questions for JavaScript developers is:
   \"What's the difference between type and interface in TypeScript?\".
 Even if you used both of them, the answer might not be obvious..."